-In limited cases, where the municipality is an event sponsor, Halifax Transit may collaborate with the event organizer to provide special shuttle services and/or extend bus/ferry service.
-Halifax Transit has provided this service in the past for large events such as the G7 Summit for World Leaders, Tall Ships 2000 and World Championships in a variety of sports.
-During special events, Halifax Transit has transported up to 40,000 people a day on the ferry alone.
+In limited cases, where the municipality is an sponsor, Halifax Transit event may collaborate with the event organizer to provide special shuttle services and/or extend bus/ferry service.
+Halifax Transit has provided this service in the past for large events such as the G7 Summit for World Leaders and a variety of sporting World Championships.
+Durina special events.
+Halifax Transit has transported up to 40,000 people a day on the ferry alone.